berkenbrack/MB-340-Dynamics-365-Commerce-Functional-Consultant/Instructions/Labs/M08B Configure an online store channel Lab.md

 In this task, you will associate an assortment with an online store.

-1. Navigate to Retail and Commerce \> Catalogs and assortments.
+1. Navigate to Retail and Commerce \> Catalogs and assortments \> Assortments.

 2. In the list, Select **Adventure Works Online Stores.**